liamross/interval-resizer/README.md

 1. `npm start` or `yarn start`

 The component itself is found in `src/IntervalResizer/IntervalResizer.jsx`.
-This component can be extracted from its file It is entirely self-contained and depends only on the React and PropTypes libraries.
+This component can be extracted from its folder and used as is.
+It is entirely self-contained and depends only on the React and PropTypes libraries.
 It can easily be refactored to exclude the prop-types requirement.

 ## Use